hzmdschhc/nvim/README.md

 run ./install.sh

 ## Result
-copy ~/.vimrc to ./oldvimrc

-copy ./.vimrc to ~/.vimrc
+if ~/.vimrc has existsed, copy ~/.vimrc to ./vimrc.old then copy ./vimrc to ~/.vimrc